-Maybe it’s because we don’t get paid a lot for our efforts, especially when we’re first starting out.
-Spending your hard earned freelancing money hurts if you’re struggling to pay your bills.
+Maybe it’s because we don’t get paid a lot for our efforts—especially when we’re first starting out.
+Spending your hard earned freelancing money hurts if you’re struggling to pay the bills.

 But there’s something I’ve noticed about the most successful people: they don’t hesitate to invest in themselves.
 They’re willing to spend a little money in order to make a lot more.

-Take for example all the corporate businesses that invest in courses, tools, reference materials, and education.
-They don’t do this out of the goodness of their heart.
-They do it to help their employees become more productive, gain important knowledge, to do their job better.
+Corporate businesses know this.
+They invest in courses, tools, and reference materials and education for their employees.
+And they don’t do this out of the goodness of their heart!
+They do it to help their employees gain important knowledge, do their job better, and become more productive.
 They do it so employees can stay informed about current trends and meet people that will help them become more successful.

-Your travel writing business will reap the same benefits when you decide to invest in yourself.
+Your one-person travel writing business reaps the same kinds of benefits when you invest in yourself.

-Here are nine ways to invest in yourself that are sure to help you earn more in your freelance travel writing business:
+Here are six ways to invest in yourself that are sure to help you earn more in your freelance travel writing business.

 My favorite U.S. writer’s magazine is Writer’s Digest.
-I’ve also found Writer’s Forum and Writing Magazine—both U.K. publications—have valuable gems of practical information that I can implement.
+I’ve also found Writer’s Forum and Writing Magazine—both U.K. publications—have valuable gems of practical information that I have implemented.